 US-NC IT Teamor

 In Assignments, select the users or groups that will receive your profile.
 Assign one profile to each device.
 The OEMConfig model only supports one policy per device.
-An OEMConfig profile that exceeds 350kb will not be assigned, and will show a "pending" status.
+An OEMConfig profile that exceeds 350 kb isn't assigned, and shows a "pending" status.

-For more information on assigning profiles, see Assign user and device profiles.
+For more information on assigning profiles, go to Assign user and device profiles.

 In Review + create, review your settings.
 When you select Create, your changes are saved, and the profile is assigned.
 The policy is also shown in the profiles list.